 He is fluent in English, Urdu, Hindi, and Pashto and has a working knowledge of Punjabi and Hindko.

-Michael S. Manetas, MD, is a board-certified Gastroenterologist at Richmond Gastroenterology Associates.
-Dr. Manetas sees patients primarily at the Hanover office in Mechanicsville, Virginia, but also takes appointments at the West Creek office in Henrico.
+Dr. Mohit Jindal is a board-certified Gastroenterologist at Richmond Gastroenterology Associates.
+Dr. Jindal sees patients at the Westchester office in Midlothian, Virginia.

 Drew Simmelink, MD, is a board-certified Gastroenterologist at Richmond Gastroenterology Associates.
 Dr. Simmelink sees patients primarily at the practice’s Hanover office in Mechanicsville, Virginia, but also takes appointments at the West Creek office in Henrico.